lammps/lammps/doc/src/pair_mesocnt.rst

    are not bundled with LAMMPS.
 When compiling LAMMPS from source code, the file ``C_10_10.mesocnt`` should be downloaded separately from `https://download.lammps.org/potentials/C_10_10.mesocnt <https://download.lammps.org/potentials/C_10_10.mesocnt>`_

+   The first line of the potential file provides a time stamp and general information.
+The second line lists four integers giving the number of data points provided in the subsequent four data tables.
+The third line lists four floating point numbers: the CNT radius R, the LJ parameter sigma and two numerical parameters delta1 and delta2.
+These four parameters are given in Angstroms.
+This is followed by four data tables each separated by a single empty line.
+The first two tables have two columns and list the parameters uInfParallel and Gamma respectively.
+   The last two tables have three columns giving data on a quadratic array and list the parameters Phi and uSemiParallel respectively. uInfParallel and uSemiParallel are given in eV/Angstrom, Phi is given in eV and Gamma is unitless.

 ----------